Our new School is made up of the former Department of Music and Department of Theatre, Film, Television and Interactive Media.

 We will make a difference by:

 - offering innovative and relevant programmes in a wide range of creative disciplines

-- conducting cutting-edge research, scholarship, and creative practice projects in these disciplines
+- conducting cutting-edge research, scholarship and creative practice projects

 - facilitating stimulating interdisciplinary work in the arts and creative technologies